aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 ## **Setting Data Range for Charts**

-To set the data range for a chart, do this:

-1. Open an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class containing the chart.
+1. Instantiate a [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class that represents the presentation containing the chart.
-2. Obtain the reference of a slide by using its Index.
+2. Get a slide's reference through its index.
 3. Traverse through all shapes to find the desired chart.
 4. Access the chart data and set the range.
 5. Save the modified presentation as a PPTX file.